wp-plugins/simple-flashcard-quiz/readme.txt

 Another awnser
 [/flashcard]

 That's all.
 You can add images or anything else wherever you want.
 Try it out!

+Options:
+* title=Your title
+* draft=yes -> Topic is not yet completed (shows a small message)

 == Installation ==
 Upload the simple-flashcards directory to your plugins directory ('.../wp-content/plugins').